GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

 #### logthis()

 The `logthis()` function automatically wraps an API call, logging essential details such as the function name, input parameters, execution time, and return values.
 This method simplifies logging for API interactions while capturing all necessary context.

 If you want to explore the implementation of the `logthis()` function in more detail, check out the [source code on GitHub](https://github.com/GWCustom/bfabric-web-apps/blob/main/bfabric_web_apps/objects/Logger.py#L117).

 ```python
 result = L.logthis(api_call, args, obj, flush_logs, kwargs)
 ```

-##### **Args**:
+##### Args:
 1. **api_call** (*function*): The API function to execute.
 2. **endpoint** (*str*): The endpoint to read from, e.g. "sample".
 3. **obj** (*dict*) A dictionary containing the query, for every field multiple possible values can be provided, the final query requires the condition for each field to be met